 61. Wi-Fi

-A technology that allows devices to connect to the internet wirelessly.
+A technology that allows devices, to connect the internet wirelessly.

 62. Wiki

-A website or online platform that allows users to collaborate and edit content, like Wikipedia.
+A Website or online platform that allows user to collaborate and edit the content, such as Wikipedia.

 63. XML (Extensible Markup Language)

-A person who creates and uploads videos to the video-sharing platform YouTube.
+A person who creates, and uploads video content on the video-sharing platform YouTube.

 65. Zoombombing

-The unwanted intrusion of an individual or group into a virtual meeting, often for disruptive or malicious purposes.
+The unwanted intrusion of an individual or group into a virtual meeting.
+Usually for disruptive or malicious purposes.

 66. Influencer

-An individual with the power to affect the purchasing decisions or opinions of others through social media or digital platforms.
+An individual with the power to affect the purchasing decisions or opinions of others through social media or digital platform.

 67. Trending

-A term or hashtag gaining widespread popularity on social media platforms.
+A term which is widespread popular on social media, such as Term # or hashtag have gained widespread popularity on all social media platforms.

 68. FOMO (Fear of Missing Out)

-A psychological phenomenon where individuals feel anxiety over missing out on exciting or important events.
+A Psychological phenomenon where individual feel anxiety over missing out on exciting or important events.

 69. Lurker